3axap4eHko/math-2d/docs/matrix.md

 Matrix.forEach(matrix, callback)
 // map all elements of the matrix to new matrix by callback(value, rowIdx, columnIdx) Matrix.map(matrix, callback)
-// reduce all elements of the matrix to new matrix by callback(rows, rowIdx) Matrix.mapRows(matrix, callback)
+// reduce all rows of the matrix to new matrix by callback(rows, rowIdx) Matrix.mapRows(matrix, callback)
 // reduce all elements of the matrix to new matrix by callback(result, value, rowIdx, columnIdx) Matrix.reduce(matrix, callback, [init])